 Some of Muhammad’s slaves were “black”, as the sources call them.
 One of them is mentioned in a narration by Umar, Muhammad’s second successor.
-The prophet of Islam bought another slave by trading him for two black slaves.
+At one point the prophet of Islam bought a slave by trading him for two black slaves.
 He also owned a black slave called Anjasha, who rode the camels.
 The Islamic sources speak of another black slave who was shot dead by an enemy’s arrow.
-Another narration, which does not mention race, tells the story of Muhammad selling a slave in order to help the Muslim master who was in need of money.
+A different narration, which does not mention race, tells the story of Muhammad selling a slave in order to help the Muslim master who was in need of money.

 Muhammad also had female slaves, some of which he used for sexual intercourse.
 This becomes clear from narrations such as one in which Muhammad was able to appease his jealous wives, after they learned of his sexual relations with a slave girl.
-He did so by promptly receiving a new verse of the Quran from Allah, who urges him to continue to enjoy that which has been made permissible for him.
+He did so by promptly receiving a new verse of the Quran from Allah.
+In the verse, Allah urges him to continue to enjoy that which has been made permissible for him.

 Sexual conduct concerning female slaves